 Legislative mandate stipulates that the impact fee CIP contain only those roadways classified as arterial or collector status facilities that are included in the Town's adopted Thoroughfare Plan.
 Impact fee legislation also allows for the recoupment of costs for previously constructed facilities as well as projects currently under construction.
-However, none were identified as part of the initial impact fee program.
+Four recently constructed improvement projects were identified as recoupment-eligible in this program.